• Documentation

 Compile and Start The Application

-Now that the files are in place, run dotnet restore
+Now that the files are in place, run dotnet restore to start the application.

 cd /var/www/myapp.com